 Among her branches, in and out,

 And hold the town in scorn;

 Email Poem |

-Analysis and Comments on A London Plane-Tree
+Comments, Analysis, and Meaning on A London Plane-Tree

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem A London Plane-Tree here.